 - Surtees TS19 (Alo Lawler): Alan Jones received a new car, Surtees TS19/04, in time for the 1976 Austrian GP, and raced this for the rest of the season.
 It was raced by Vittorio Brambilla in the South American races at the start of 1977, before being sold to Olympus Cameras for Divina Galica to race in Shellsport Group 8.
 It was acquired by Alo Lawler in 1978, but was quickly sold to John Cooper, then to Robin Smith.
 Smith updated it to "TS20S" specification in 1980, and added sports car bodywork for a couple of Can-Am events in 1981.
 It was sold to Ken Moore and then Rod Tolhurst, both of whom ran it in HSCC F1 in 1983 for Willie Green and John Narcisi.
 Its next seven owners did not race it, but it returned to competition in TGP in 1999, then raced regularly until 2012.
 It returned for Monaco in 2016.

 - March "762" [742-20?]
 (Nigel Clarkson): New to the CSAI's Equipe Nationale as a spare car but sold on unused to Alessandro Pesenti-Rossi, who raced it twice in F2 late in 1974.
 Pesenti-Rossi raced the car again in 1975 but was more focused on his F3 campaign with a March 743.
 After a single F2 race with the 742 at the start of 1976, Pesenti-Rossi acquired a 762 and a 763, and the 742 was not seen again.
 Reports that it went to the Brambillas are now thought to be incorrect.
 In early 1978, Nigel Clarkson (Cirencester, Gloucestershire) ran a F2 March in the Aurora series.
 This was described as a 762 when he failed to qualify for the two Easter races but was identified as a 742 with BDX engine when it reappeared in September.
 Clarkson recalls that "the car was a disaster having been put together from a bunch of bits by an Australian John Gillmeister" and believes it later became a Special Saloon.
-According to Kevan McLurg, Scot Ron Cummings bought a dismantled March 742 from Clarkson in 1980, and this was used as a basis of such a Special Saloon, a Lotus Esprit that he raced in 1982.
-Later on, Ricky Gauld (Huntly, Aberdeenshire, Scotland) bought a March from Ron Cummings which was "an ex Super Saloon", and he used this in March form in hillclimbs in the 1994/95 period.
+According to Kevan McLurg, Scot Ron Cummings bought a dismantled March 742 from Clarkson in 1980, and this was used as a basis of such a Special Saloon, a Lotus Esprit that he raced in 1982 with an 1800cc Cosworth engine.
+He then fitted a 3400cc Ford GAA to it, and raced it in this form from 1983 to 1988.
+He then bought a March 802 in AC bodywork and the 742-based Esprit was driven by Ricky Gauld (Huntly, Aberdeenshire, Scotland) in GT racing at Ingliston in 1989 and 1990.
+Gauld bought the March from Ron Cummings, recalling that it was "an ex Super Saloon", and used it in March form in hillclimbs in 1994.
 By 2009, the car was owned by Kevan McLurg and was in pieces.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.